How to Plant, Grow, and Care for Rhus Glabra

 Rhus glabra, known as smooth sumac, is a deciduous shrub with berries that make up the spice we call sumac.
-Our growing guide shares tips!
+It is known specifically for its bright red foliage in the fall.
+Kendra Meador will go through the growing guide for this native shrub.

 Contents